code-312/code-for-chicago-jekyll/how-to-write-posts.md

 4. Add content to your post.

 Writing a sub-headline in the blog post is easy.
 You create a h2 title using "##" and then writing your title.
+Don't use any other level of subheading (for example, don't use "###" or "####").

 ![subheader example](images/how-to-post/subheader.png)

 If you want to add more images, or links, use the Markdown syntax for adding such things.
-Check the guide above.
+Check the Markdown guide above.

 5. You're all set!